BTCDecoded/blvm-docs/src/architecture/design-philosophy.md

 ## Design Evolution

-BLLVM is designed to support Bitcoin's evolution for the next 500 years:
+BLVM is designed to support Bitcoin's evolution for the next 500 years:

 - **Protocol Evolution**: New variants without consensus changes
 - **Feature Addition**: New capabilities through protocol abstraction